kevin-neves/golang-restApi-with-docker/README.md

 CMD ["./app/golang-restApi-with-docker"]
 ```

-That way, the final container created by the image has approximately 27 MB.
+That way, the final container created by the image has approximately **27 MB**.

 ### Prerequisites